andrescosta/jobico-cloud/README.md

 ### Add-Ons & Services

-**Add-ons** and **Services** are part of a basic mechanism for managing dependencies among extensions within a cluster. **Core** add-ons have no dependencies other than Kubernetes itself, while **Extra** add-ons depend on the core add-ons.
+**Add-ons** and **Services** are part of a rudimentary mechanism for managing dependencies among extensions within a cluster. **Core** add-ons have no dependencies other than Kubernetes itself, while **Extra** add-ons depend on the core add-ons.
 Service components are installed after the cluster is created and all Pods are in the "Ready" state. **Core** services have no dependencies, whereas **Extra** services depend on the Core services.

 ### Enhacements list